FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

 Every coordinator must be in a different zone.
 That means for `Triple` replication you need at least 5 different Kubernetes nodes with the default fault domain.
-Losing one Kubernetes in that case will lead to have only 4 coordinators since the operator can't recruit 5 coordinator across different zones.
+Losing one Kubernetes node will lead to have only 4 coordinators since the operator can't recruit another 5th coordinator across different zones.

 ### Coordinator selection